 What does ABGC do for the genetic counseling industry at large?

-- Sets, refines and upholds standards for the genetic counseling practice
+- Sets, refines and upholds standards for the genetic counseling (GC) practice

 - Studies and reports on changes in GC practice

 - Offers the profession’s only accredited certification exam

 - Supports and seeks to influence public policy related to GC professionals and those they serve

 - Is a catalyst for mitigating workforce issues

 The ABGC credentialing process establishes quality standards for knowledge and performance for individuals entering the genetic counseling profession, and for experienced practitioners throughout their career.

 ABGC certification serves many purposes:

 - Public Protection - Certification identifies individuals who have met established standards of knowledge, skills and practice.